Kilve: Kilve Court

+In 1862, Edward Fownes Luttrell bought "Kilve Manor" which previously had been used as a farmhouse and had been used by priests.
+After Edward, it was used passed to his brother George Luttrell who then sold the property to Daniel Badcock.
+Daniel Badcock's widow Mary sold it after her husband's death to Colonel Joseph Cook-Hurle.
+He and his wife then died and the building was sold by their son Lt.
+Col. R.J.
+Cook-Hurle to Somerset County Council in 1964.
+It is still used as an outdoor education center to this day providing sessions including climbing, abseiling and grassledging.
+In 2020, the council got planning permission for a lake which was made operational in 2021 providing paddleboarding and kayaking.
+Kilve Court had hosted family days each year before and after the ease of coronavirus lockdowns, seeing over 1000 people each year.
+During the coronavirus pandemic, the site provided emergency accommodation for those in need and made frozen meals which then got distributed in the local community for those who were struggling due to the lockdowns.

 Religious sites

 The Church of St Mary dates back to the 14th century.
 In the vestry is one remaining carved arch of the ancient screen.
 The tower has recently had a considerable amount of restorative work done on it, and is now rendered and painted a shade of off-white, as the whole church was until the early years of the 20th century.
 Since 1969 it has been designated a Grade II* listed building.

 Kilve Chantry was founded in 1329, when a brotherhood of five monks was employed to say Mass for their founder, Simon de Furneaux.
 The Roll of Incumbents shows that several successive chantry priests were incumbents of Kilve parish.
 The chantry seems to have fallen into a ruin long before the dissolution of the monasteries, and for centuries it served as a barn for the adjacent farm.
 The building stayed in use for many years, possibly by smugglers, until a fire in 1848.
 It is now listed on English Heritage's Heritage at Risk register as "very bad" with a priority rating of "A", the highest possible.